Akvp/ZeroHour/Readme.txt

 TODO:
+ - Add animated loading screen to be run on a seperate thread
+ - Change pause menu to be rendered by OpenGL entirely
+ - Add particle effects
  - Finish pause menu OPTION button to change graphics options
  - Fix model texture mapping
  - Add height map for terrain (wrapper done but trial implementation failed)